Sara Bareilles biography

 For Bareilles the sudden success, and the work that went into producing it, was a bit daunting at times.
 "I was so precious about every choice," she said.
 "I was so guarded, and I don't know that I enjoyed it as much as I could have.
 There were times where I was so fearful and so anxious about the process: 'Am I doing too much?
 Am I selling out?
 Do I look all right?'
 All those things swirl around in your brain.
 What I'm here to do is play my music, and I want to be able to enjoy the process this time."

-After two intense years of touring—as well as the release of a concert album, Between the Lines: Sara Bareilles Live at the Fillmore (2008)—Bareilles rewarded her fans in 2010 with her second major label effort, Kaleidoscope Heart, featuring the lead single "Kind of Anything."
-Like her debut, the album was met with critical success, and "Kind of Anything" went on to garner a Grammy nomination for best female pop vocal performance—Bareilles's third Grammy nomination.
+After two intense years of touring—as well as the release of a concert album, Between the Lines: Sara Bareilles Live at the Fillmore (2008)—Bareilles rewarded her fans in 2010 with her second major label effort, Kaleidoscope Heart, featuring the lead single "King of Anything."
+Like her debut, the album was met with critical success, and "King of Anything" went on to garner a Grammy nomination for best female pop vocal performance—Bareilles's third Grammy nomination.

 "The singer-songwriter's background in university show choirs serves her well here," wrote one L.A.
 Times reviewer, "as she finds strength in complex vocal arrangements and the sorts of dramatic set-ups that have reminded us that the very act of raising our voices can be a hugely liberating act."